EU battlegroup

-An EU Battlegroup (EU BG) is a military unit adhering to the Common Security and Defence Policy (CSDP) of the European Union (EU).
-Often based on contributions from a coalition of member states, each of the eighteen Battlegroups consists of a battalion-sized force reinforced with combat support elements (1,500 troops).
-Two of the battlegroups were declared to be capable of being assembled for operational deployment at any one time.
+An EU battlegroup (EU BG) is a military unit adhering to the Common Security and Defence Policy (CSDP) of the European Union (EU).
+Often based on contributions from a coalition of member states, each of the eighteen battlegroups consists of a battalion-sized force reinforced with combat support elements (1,500 troops).
+Two of the battlegroups were to be capable for operational deployment at any one time.
+The civil power that oversees these battlegroups is the Council of the European Union.

-The Battlegroup initiative reached full operational capacity on 1 January 2007, but, As of November 2023, they had yet to see operational service.
+The battlegroup initiative reached full operational capacity on 1 January 2007, but, As of November 2023, they had yet to see operational service.
 They were developed from existing ad hoc missions that the European Union (EU) had undertaken.
 The troops and equipment are drawn from the Member States of the European Union under the direction of a "lead nation".
-In 2004, United Nations Secretary-General Kofi Annan welcomed the plans and emphasised the value and importance of the Battlegroups in helping the UN deal with troublespots.
+In 2004, United Nations Secretary-General Kofi Annan welcomed the plans and emphasised the value and importance of the battlegroups in helping the UN deal with troublespots.